The Health Insurance Rate Review Process

 You may submit comments to us regarding proposed rate changes.
 Your comments may be posted to the web publicly or you can mark them as private and for our internal reference only.
 Your comments will be considered during the rate review process.

-Division of Insurance staff and an outside actuarial firm review the rate change applications to ensure that any proposed rate change is warranted.
+Division of Insurance staff and outside actuarial firms review the rate change applications to ensure that any proposed rate change is warranted.

 The following factors are considered in determining whether a proposed rate is justified: